CSDDD software: what companies actually need and what most get wrong

 Ecovadis is the most widely adopted third-party ESG assessment platform in the market.
 Its primary value proposition is network effect: a large proportion of global suppliers have already completed Ecovadis assessments for other buyers, which reduces the collection burden for companies whose suppliers are already registered.
 Ecovadis assessments cover labour and human rights, environment, ethics, and sustainable procurement, broadly aligned with CSDDD’s scope, though not designed specifically against the directive’s framework.
 For companies whose buyers are demanding a recognised third-party assessment, Ecovadis is frequently the path of least resistance.

 Sphera and Assent operate at the enterprise end of the market, with platforms designed for large organisations managing complex, multi-tier supply chains at scale.
 Both offer strong data collection infrastructure, supplier communication workflows, and risk scoring capabilities.
 Assent has particular depth in regulated industries and materials compliance, which is relevant for companies where CSDDD intersects with sector-specific supply chain regulation.
 These platforms are built for procurement teams at companies with thousands of suppliers and corresponding compliance team capacity to manage them.
-They are not appropriate for phase 2 or 3 companies with moderate supplier volumes.
+They are not appropriate for companies with moderate supplier volumes.

 GRC and due diligence documentation